Caleb Taylor (footballer): Loan spells

 On 22 July 2022, Taylor joined EFL League One club Cheltenham Town on a season-long loan deal.
 Taylor made his debut for the Robins on 30 July 2022 coming on as a sub in the 75th minute against Peterborough United in a 3–2 defeat.
 Taylor scored his first goal for the Robins in a 3–2 defeat to Derby County on 14 January 2023, also grabbing an assist.
 It was also on the same day as his 20th birthday.

 On 1 February 2024, he joined Bolton Wanderers on loan, making his debut for the Trotters two days later in a 1-1 draw with Barnsley at the Toughsheet Community Stadium.

 Taylor signed a new four-year deal with West Brom in July 2024.
 He joined League One club Wycombe Wanderers on a season long loan on 30 August 2024.
 Having impressed over the first half of the season, Taylor was recalled from his loan spell on 2 January 2025 with Wycombe sitting top of the league.
 Having made one appearance for West Bromwich Albion, scoring a consolation in a 5–1 FA Cup defeat to AFC Bournemouth, he returned to Wycombe Wanderers for the remainder of the season on 29 January 2025.

 Millwall

 On 29 August 2025, Taylor joined Millwall on a long-term contract for an undisclosed fee.
 He made his debut for the club on 30 August 2025, in a 2–0 defeat to Wrexham.
+He scored his first goal for the club on 29 November 2025, in a 3–2 win against Southampton.